 Editorial credit: PureRadiancePhoto / Shutterstock.com

 Even though I ended up here in southern California, I was originally born in Texas.
-We have a saying from back there that you may have heard, “everything’s bigger in Texas.”
+We have a saying that you probably have heard, “everything’s bigger in Texas.”
 That turned out to be true for me, as I’m the tallest member of my extended family.
 I’d like to think that the minds behind massive multiple input multiple output (MIMO) antenna arrays were also born in Texas.
 MIMO has been around for years, but massive MIMO is just starting to gain traction, especially in the 5G arena.
-5G promises to bring us blazing speeds and low latency, but in order to do that, it needs to leverage massive MIMO’s unique advantages.
+5G promises to bring us blazing speeds and low latency, but in order to do that, it needs to leverage massive advantages of MIMO.
 These benefits include things like excellent spectral efficiency and great user tracking.
 With this technology, 5G will become a reality.

 MIMO stands for multiple input multiple output.
-This means that an antenna array can receive data from and send data to multiple devices at the same time.
+This means that a receiver antenna array can receive data from and send data to multiple devices at the same time via the transmitter.
 In order to achieve this, each array uses multiple antennas.
-With all those antennas and complex signal processing, cell towers can take advantage of various propagation modes to send more data with better reliability.
+With a massive MIMO antenna and complex signal processing, cell towers can take advantage of various propagation modes to send more data with better reliability.

-Massive MIMO is the same concept, just with more antennas.
+A Massive MIMO system is the same concept, just with multiple antennas.
 MIMO systems may use around 4 transmitters, where massive MIMO will use more like 100 antennas.
-The more description is that massive MIMO will use an excessive number of antennas so that transmitters outnumber users.
-All of those antennas allow massive MIMO to gain even more advantages than current MIMO.
+The more description that massive MIMO will use an excessive number of antennas so that transmitters outnumber users.
+MIMO antenna allow massive MIMO systems to gain even more advantages than current MIMO.

 These antennas will become a thing of the past.

 5G Massive MIMO systems are extremely complex, and implementing them will be harder than riding a bronco in the rodeo.
 However, the assets that massive MIMO have to offer are worth getting thrown off the horse a few times.